sjia03/sjia03/README.md

 ## 👋 Hi, I’m Stella Jia
-I'm a freshmen at UCSB studying Statistics and Data Science.
+I'm a second-year at UCSB studying Statistics and Data Science.
 I'm interested in utilizing data science to create a positive social impact at the intersection of the STEM and humanities.

 📫 Feel free to reach out through my email sjia@ucsb.edu